AlloSphere-Research-Group/AlloSystem/README.md

 This will build all AlloSystem libraries in the `./build/lib` folder and the examples in the `./build/bin` folder.

+###4.2 Building AlloSystem (XCode project)

+Do:

+	./distclean
+	cmake . -GXcode
+	open AlloSystem.xcodeprj

+You will be able to run examples and debug from Xcode

+###4.3 Building Allosystem (Visual Studio project)

+Coming soon...

+###4.4 Various CMake Options

 If you want to build without examples:

 	./distclean